Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

  ## Data Acquisition

+The first stage in implementation of a classifier for personalized offer recommendations is the collection of data that will be used to train the model.
+In particular, personalization requires collection of user-specific information such as interests, demographics, and behaviors.
+The data collected must be sufficient to construct labels (the property of each data point that the classifier will predict) as well as informative features that can be used to predict the labels.

 ### User Behaviors

 **Offer Clickthroughs**

-A user's response provides the most direct feedback on their interest in an offer.
+User responses to presented offers -- i.e., whether each offer was clicked or ignored -- constitute the most direct form of evidence for a user's interest or disinterest in an offer.
 In the most common data collection scheme, a retailer records each offer displayed to a user and each time an offer is clicked: these records can be compared later, using timestamps or unique URIs, to determine which offers were ignored.
 For technical simplicity, some retailers choose to record only clickthrough events.

 Note that offer clickthrough data can only be collected after offers start being displayed on the retailer's website.
-A retailer can begin collecting data by displaying a randomly-selected offer, perhaps with a specified bias based on the user's demographic information or profile.
+A retailer can begin collecting data by displaying offers at random or in a targeted fashion.
 If the distribution of offers displayed to each user is non-random, downsampling (or upsampling) may be used to balance the dataset.

 **Page Views**